dannywillems/ocaml-js-stdlib/README.md

 [![Build Status](https://travis-ci.org/dannywillems/ocaml-js-stdlib.svg?branch=master)](https://travis-ci.org/dannywillems/ocaml-js-stdlib)

-Some technologies such as [js_of_ocaml](https://ocsigen.org/js_of_ocaml) provides a compiler from OCaml to javascript allowing ocaml developer to use OCaml to develop such as applications running in a browser or mobile applications using cordova.
+Some technologies such as [js_of_ocaml](https://ocsigen.org/js_of_ocaml) provides a compiler from OCaml to JavaScript allowing OCaml developer to use OCaml to develop such as applications running in a browser or mobile applications using cordova.